castmart/Folio/README.md

 The strategy for testing these additional details is quite easy.
 It only requires:
 - Adding unit tests for the new class in the details sub-project.
-- Adding integration tests using this new technology.
+- Adding e2e tests using this new technology.

 End to end tests should only be added in case new routes are being introduced.